pilarcacheiro/Ontologies/Code_Review.md

 ### What kind of feedback would I like?

-* I use these scripts every other day, and I realise that I wouldn't really need to run them as far as I got the output files, I just do in case there is an update in the original ontology release, so I'm not sure if there is a way to check that the obo file that I'm importing is different from a previous one that
+* I use these scripts quite often and I realise that I wouldn't really need to run them as far as I got the output files, I just do in case there is an update in the original ontology release, so I'm not sure if there is a way to check that the obo file that I'm importing is different from a previous one that